British calendar, 1851, Metropolitan Museum of Art

 8. Corruption is everywhere.
 I suppose the world has always been corrupt but, at least until early adulthood, I thought the world was basically alright.
 Now I have my doubts.
 I’m wondering if the problem is both in the stars and in ourselves.
 And if so, why is that?
 It seems that growing up is, in large part, leaving many of our dreams behind.

 9. There is so much we don’t know about ourselves.
 We don’t understand our own motives, we deceive ourselves, and we overestimate our ability (Dunning-Kruger effect).
 All this assumes we have a self, as both Hume (bundle theory) and the Buddhists (no-self) deny.
 Buddhism, interestingly, may offer a way out of this paradox.
-My own hunch is that we are windows, vortexes, or apertures through which the universe temporarily becomes conscious.
-But then again this is too mystical for me.
+I sometimes think that we are windows, vortexes, or apertures through which the universe temporarily becomes conscious.
+But at other times this is too mystical for me.
 I just don’t know who I am.

 10. We have so much information and so little time to sort through or analyze it—the amount of information in the world is unmanageable.
 I’d love to ponder it all, but I cannot.
 We also have a lack of wisdom in our world.
 The only ultimate solution I know of is to enhance our intelligence, as I have argued many times.
 It also occurs to me that the denigration of expertise is especially problematic when we can’t be experts at more than a very few things.